Ed Ferrara: Education

+Early career (1994-1998)

 Between 1994 and 1996, Ferrara was trained and wrestled in the California-based independent promotion - Slammers Wrestling Federation.
 Ferrara worked under the ring name of Bruce Beaudine and on April 11, 1996 he won the SWF heavyweight championship.

 World Wrestling Federation (1998–1999)

 In 1998, Ferrara was writing for television shows on the USA Network.
 Executives at USA learned that he was working as an independent wrestler on the weekends, and set up a meeting with him and the World Wrestling Federation (WWF, later WWE).
 He matched the credentials required for the job including previous experience in wrestling and working in television production.
 He secured an interview with Vince McMahon and began working with the WWF at the King of the Ring in 1998 during the Attitude Era.
 He immediately clicked with his writing partner Vince Russo.
+According to Russo, Ferrera was actually a consultant for the USA Network and was working with Bonnie Hammer.

 Ferrara appeared on an episode of Sunday Night Heat on March 14, 1999 when Tiger Ali Singh called out a fan.
 The fan was Ferrara which Singh wanted to impersonate Jim Ross.
 While Ferrara did the impersonation, fans began booing.
 Ross and "Dr. Death" Steve Williams came out to confront Ferrara.
 Williams German suplexed Ferrara and then attacked Singh.

 Eventually, Ferrara and Russo were offered a better deal to work for WCW, and left the WWF to go work there.